The effective date for this accounting standard has been potentially delayed due to the COVID-19 outbreak.

 The Tax Impacts You Need to Consider with Revenue Recognition

-The release of ASC 606 – Revenue from Contractors with Customers by FASB provided substantial changes to standards governing revenue recognition for financial statement purposes.
+The release of ASC 606 – Revenue from Contracts with Customers by FASB provided substantial changes to standards governing revenue recognition for financial statement purposes.
 Ever since the standards were released in 2014, businesses and organizations alike have been working to see just how these new standards will affect their financial statement and tax preparation.

 What Is ASC 606?